Arcadia-Science/2022-actin-prediction/README.md

 **Included approaches**

 1. Fraction of specific functional residues shared between a query protein and an annotated actin protein.
-2. Score with a hidden markov model using PFAM actin hmm.
+2. Score query protein homology to PFAM actins with a hidden markov model.

 **Future approaches**